Guide • 7 min read

 Edit in CapCut, which is designed for it.
 Style your captions, add background colour or outline for readability, export and upload directly.
 CapCut's SRT import is the smoothest of any of the free tools.

-Stage 3: Style and Export (3 minutes)
+Stage 3: Style and Export for the Platform

 A few things that make lyric videos actually watchable: